Vantiq/vantiq-extension-sources/udpSource/README.md

 MapTransformer is designed to deal with getting and putting for nested Maps.

 ### Locations
-A location is written as period separated key names starting from the inital map, e.g. "level1.level2.level3" would be the location of "Hello World" in the Map represented by the following JSON object.
+A location is written as period separated key names starting from the initial map, e.g. "level1.level2.level3" would be the location of "Hello World" in the Map represented by the following JSON object.
 ```
 {
     level1: {